An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Cirrhosis is a liver disease characterized by permanent scarring of the liver that interferes with its normal functions.
 Causes include:

-- Chronic hepatitis B and C
+- Chronic hepatitis B, C, and D

 - Autoimmune hepatitis